the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Fixed ticket total formatting within the attendee registration modal when using custom thousands and decimal separators.
+[ET-1216]

 = [5.1.10] 2021-09-27 =

 * Enhancement - When editing an RSVP or ticket in the block editor, allow title to wrap to multiple lines.
 [ET-1089]